Paint stripper: Solvents

+Solvent strippers may also have formulations with limonene (obtained from orange peels) (or other terpene solvents).
+Nitromethane is another commonly used solvent.
+Dimethyl sulfoxide is a less toxic alternative solvent used in some formulations.
+Unfortunately, these alternative stripping formulas are less effective compared to those based on dichloromethane.

 Alternatives

 Heat guns are an alternative to chemical paint strippers.
 When heated, softened paint clumps and is easier to contain.
 High-temperature heat guns at 1,100 F or more create toxic lead fumes in lead-based paint, but low-temperature heat guns and 400 F infrared paint removers do not create lead fumes.
 Fire is a possible hazard of using heat guns.

 Steam can be used on large surfaces or items to be stripped, such as window sash, can be placed inside a steam box.